Water Heater Leaking? Causes, Dangers & What To Do Immediately

 • Faulty isolation or pressure relief valves

-• Mineral scale buildup in the heat exchanger (especially in hard water areas) — this is why tankless water heater maintenance like annual descaling is so important
+• Mineral scale buildup in the heat exchanger (especially in hard water areas), which is why tankless water heater maintenance like annual descaling is so important

 Pincher's Pro Tip